svaidya0/vedabase-ebook-maker/README.md

 ## Features to be implemented

-* Support for all books _(Currently most books on the website are supported but not all)_
+* Support for more languages
 * Methods to catch wrong user input
 * GUI interface for input
 * Added options for user such as a variety of output file formats